Edwards-R/redlist_docs/glossary.md

 ## BWARS
 The UK Bees Wasps & Ants Recording Society.
 Responsible for managing the nomenclature used for the assessment taxa, as well as acting as a collation point for multiple independent recording systems across the assessment area.

+## Eligibility assessment
+Determines where the taxon is eligible for inclusion within the Red List.
+Assesses colonisation state, vagrancy, and any [synanthropic](#synanthropic-colonisation) elements.

 ## Internal review
 The first [review stage](#review-stage) of this assessment.